-Check certificate When this option is selected, the Certificate Revocation List (CRL) of the VPN gateway certificate is checked, as well as the CRL of all certificates in the certificate chain down to the root certificate.
+Check certificate When this option is selected, the VPN Client checks the Certificate Revocation List (CRL) of the VPN gateway certificate, as well as the CRL of all certificates in the certificate chain down to the root certificate.

 The root and intermediate certificates must be imported into the configuration or available in the Windows Certificate Store.
 Likewise, the CRLs must also be accessible, either in the Windows Certificate Store or available for download.